Soap dispenser: Automatic

 An automatic soap dispenser is specifically a hands-free dispenser of liquid or foam soap, and generally can be used for other liquids such as hand sanitizers, shampoos or hand lotions.
-They are often battery-powered-powered.
+They are often battery-powered.
 Hands-free dispensers for water and soap/hand sanitizer have particular virtues for operating theatres and treatment rooms.

 Mechanism

 The touch-free design dispenses the liquid when a sensor detects motion under the nozzle.
 The electronic components of an automatic soap dispenser allow for a timing device or signal (sound, lights, etc.) which can indicate to the user whether they have washed their hands for the correct amount of time or not.